West Side Story (2021 film): Plot

 In 1957, the Jets, a gang of white youths, brawl with the Sharks, a gang of Puerto Rican youths, for control of San Juan Hill on Manhattan's Upper West Side.
 New York City Police Department Sergeant Krupke and Lieutenant Schrank disband their latest scuffle, with Schrank deriding their conflict as pointless since the neighborhood will soon be demolished to make way for Lincoln Center.
 The gangs are too proud to care, and Jet leader Riff proposes a rumble between the two gangs.
 He approaches his friend Tony, who is on parole, for help.
-Tony declines, wishing to reform himself with the help of Valentina, the Puerto Rican owner of Doc's general store.
+Tony declines, seeking self-reformation via Valentina, the Puerto Rican owner of Doc's general store.
 Meanwhile, María, Shark leader Bernardo's sister, is betrothed to his friend Chino, but yearns for an independent future.
 At a neighborhood dance in the community center that night, Tony and María meet and fall in love, infuriating Bernardo; however, Bernardo accepts Riff's terms to participate in the proposed rumble, provided that Tony attends as well.
 Tony later confesses his love to María on her fire escape, and they vow to reconvene the next day.

-Bernardo and his girlfriend Anita argue about life in New York compared to Puerto Rico, with Anita's belief in the American Dream contrasting with Bernardo's rude pessimism.
-Police interrogate the Jets, who deny any knowledge about the rumble.
+Bernardo and his girlfriend Anita compare life in New York to life in Puerto Rico, with Anita's belief in the American Dream contrasting with Bernardo's rude pessimism.
+Under police interrogation, the Jets feign obliviousness about the rumble.
 During their date at the Cloisters, Tony reveals to María that his year-long imprisonment for nearly beating a rival gang member to death had scared him into reforming.
 María makes Tony promise to stop the rumble, and they make promises to one another as if marrying before God.
-Later, Tony tries to convince Riff to call off the rumble by stealing his newly bought gun, but the Jets steal it back, with Riff reasserting that the rumble will happen as scheduled.
-Schrank orders Krupke and other police officers to stop the rumble from occurring, but they are unsuccessful.
-Arriving at the rumble, Tony speaks to Riff, who is so confident Tony has joined them, he relinquishes the gun.
-Tony then explains his feelings for Maria to Bernardo.
-But Bernardo uses his boxing skills to injure Tony as Tony refuses to fight.
-Bernardo then goes after Riff so Tony fights, punching Bernardo on the ground but stopping before knocking him unconscious.
-Unwilling to let Tony walk away, Bernardo goes after him and produces a knife.
-After a brief duel, Bernardo fatally stabs Riff before Tony fatally stabs Bernardo.
-The gangs flee when the police arrive, and Chino walks away last with Riff's gun.
+Later, Tony implores Riff to cancel the rumble by stealing his newly bought gun, but the Jets steal it back, with Riff reasserting that the rumble will happen as scheduled.
+Schrank orders Krupke and other police officers to quell the rumble, but they are unsuccessful.
+Arriving at the rumble, Tony speaks to Riff, who overconfidently relinquishes the gun.
+Tony then pacifistically explains his feelings for Maria to Bernardo, who injures him with his boxing skills before then targeting Riff.
+Responsively, Tony pins Bernardo down but stops short of punching him into unconsciousness.
+Unwilling to let Tony walk away, Bernardo pursues him with a knife.
+Ultimately, he fatally stabs Riff before being fatally stabbed by Tony.
+The gangs flee when the police arrive, and Chino walks away with Riff's gun.